 One of our favorite trick or treat spots with little ones is the hugely popular West 69th Street Halloween Party, that extends from Central Park West to Broadway along pretty brownstone-lined streets.
 Here, residents decorate the outside of their buildings and take turns serving candy treats on the stoops of each building, so kids and parents don’t have to be nervous about going inside a stranger’s apartment.
 It’s great fun, and the pedestrian-only zone is ideal for little ones to parade around in their Halloween costume and meet others.

 Ask any locals you meet about their neighborhood Halloween in New York City Halloween.
-We’ve seen some streets in the East 70s go all out with stoop-side candy baskets and great decorations, and even found a "haunted house" made of cardboard and flapping black garbage bags that was terrifying the little kids on West 90th Street.
+We’ve seen some streets in the East 70s go all out with stoop-side candy baskets and great decorations, and even found a “haunted house” made of cardboard and flapping black garbage bags that was terrifying the little kids on West 90th Street.
 Mommy Poppins also has suggestions for safe trick or treating in several neighborhoods.

-Hudson River Park’s toddler-friendly Halloween Kidz Karnival takes over the riverfront on October 30 from noon to 5pm, with free festivities all over Pier 26 (off Franklin Street).
+Hudson River Park’s toddler-friendly Halloween Kidz Karnival takes over the riverfront on October 29 from noon to 5 pm, with free festivities all over Pier 26 (off Franklin Street).
 Get everyone dressed up and head over for Halloween-themed improv shows by the Story Pirates, plus face painting, mask decorating, magic acts, wax hands creation (weird!), spin art, cotton candy, rides and much more designed for ages 8 and under.
-You're sure to be in the Halloween spirit.
+You’re sure to be in the Halloween spirit.
 Similar festivities take place October 28 at the Plaza at Lincoln Center, near Broadway at 64th Street, and it’s free.

-Stroll around Times Square before nightfall on October 28, and pause at the Ripley's Believe It or Not! marquee at 234 West 42nd Street.
-Every weekend there are free Sideshows outside this collection of eccentricities, so you're bound to fit right in.
-Seriously, it's an amazing, no-cost treat to watch sword swallowers and people knocking nails into their own heads and it goes on even when it's not Halloween.
-Ripley's is also hosting a Halloween Party, with a 20-room haunted house, a laser maze, costume contest, food and drink for those calm enough to imbibe and a DJ.
+Stroll around Times Square from October 13 on, and pause at the Ripley’s Believe It or Not! the marquee at 234 West 42nd Street.
+During Oddtober, you may catch free Sideshows outside this collection of eccentricities, so you’re bound to fit right in.
+Seriously, it’s an amazing, no-cost treat to watch sword swallowers and people knocking nails into their own heads and it goes on even when it’s not Halloween.
+Ripley’s is also hosting extra fun with free candy treats over the pre-Halloween weekend, special face painting artists, and much more through the 31st.
 Bound to be memorable.

 Newest NYC Real Estate Nightmares

 When it comes to haunted houses, most fun-seekers picture Victorian, cobweb-encrusted, rickety wooden mansions, not glittering highrises.
 And Blood Manor does not disappoint.
 For more than a decade, the terrifying manor has been jam-packed into 163 Varick Street downtown.
 Get ready to be terrorized by clowns with chainsaws and the supremely horrifying Annabelle.
-Grab an online advance ticket at a discount, or check out the after midnight entry, student discounts and other promotions.
-It's open mostly Thursday through Sunday nights through early November.
+Grab an online advance ticket at a discount, or check out the after midnight entry, student discounts, and other promotions.
+It’s open mostly Thursday through Sunday nights through early November with timed ticket admissions.

-The whole world knows how New Yorkers feel about their exorbitant rents, but don't call This is Real just another theatre festival.
-No, it has evolved from the long-popular high rent haunted house called Nightmare NY into a festival of live productions -- or maybe dead one — that plays all the time in October and is slated to run till the end of the year.
-Arm yourself for a visit to the Brooklyn space at 153 Coffey Street.
+The whole world knows how New Yorkers feel about their exorbitant rents, but don’t call This is Real just another theatre festival.
+No, it has evolved from the long-popular high rent haunted house called Nightmare NY into a live production — or maybe dead one — that plays all the time in October and is slated to run till the end of the year.
+Arm yourself for a visit to the Brooklyn space at 153 Coffey Street in Red Hook.
 Sounds terrifying.

 The Boroughs are Terrifying Too